 Tech Data is one of the world's largest wholesale distributors of technology products.
 We serve as an indispensable link in the technology supply chain by bringing products from the world's leading technology vendors to market, as well as providing our customers with advanced logistics capabilities and value-added services.
 Some of our key financial objectives are to gain share in select product areas in the geographies in which we operate and to improve operating income by growing gross profit faster than operating costs.
 In addition, we focus on deploying the right level of capital that yields solid operating cash flow generation and a return on invested capital that is above our weighted average cost of capital.
 To achieve this, we are focused on a strategy of execution, diversification and innovation that we believe differentiates our business in the marketplace.
 We also continually evaluate targeted strategic investments across our operations and new business opportunities and invest in those markets and product segments we believe provide us with the greatest opportunities for profitable growth.
 On September 19, 2016, we entered into an interest purchase agreement with Avnet Inc. ("Avnet") to acquire Avnet's Technology Solutions business ("TS").
 The acquisition of TS was completed on February 27, 2017.
-We acquired TS for an aggregate estimated purchase price of approximately \$2.7 billion, including approximately \$2.5 billion paid to Avnet in cash including estimated closing adjustments, and 2,785,402 shares of the Company's common stock.
-The final cash consideration is subject to certain working capital and other adjustments and therefore the final purchase price may vary significantly from these estimates.
+We acquired TS for an aggregate estimated purchase price of approximately \$2.7 billion, including approximately \$2.5 billion in cash, including estimated closing adjustments, and 2,785,402 shares of the Company's common stock.
+The final cash consideration is subject to certain working capital and other adjustments, as determined through the process established in the interest purchase agreement.
+Therefore, the final purchase price may vary significantly from these estimates.